prabhav-thali/quality-education/README.md

 ### Our idea

 Our solution focusses on addressing one of UN's sustainable development goal: "Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all".
-This aims at creating a personal teacher/guide which can provide information on specific topics asked by the user.
+* This aims at creating a personal teacher/guide which can provide information on specific topics asked by the user.
 This will help student to focus on the topic by referring to reliable information sources available in the database.
-As a next step student can test their knowledge by taking practice exams which are provided by our solution.
+* As a next step student can test their knowledge by taking practice exams which are provided by our solution.
 This will also help teachers to save time needed to set up these quizzes, providing them opportunities to focus on other important tasks.
-Along with this the model also evaluates the performance of the student and provides prompt feedback on topics which require improvement.
-It also highlights the strengths and weaknesses via a progress report. this will also provide a personalized plan based on their caliber.
+* Along with this the model also evaluates the performance of the student and provides prompt feedback on topics which require improvement.
+It also highlights the strengths and weaknesses via a progress report.
+This will also provide a personalized plan based on their caliber.
 It also guides on what should be the action plan for further improvements.

 Our application is a chat interface deployed using Watsonx chat assistant and watsonx.ai which would allow students to interact and get prompt responses to their queries.
 It uses watsonx.data for collecting,storing the subject related documents which will be further referred for Quiz generation as well as concept clarification.
 Watsonx.data stores topic wise documents as well as sample questions for different grades.
 The foundation model used in watsonx.ai is llama3_1_70B-instruct.
 After analyzing through various foundation models, we opted for lama3_1_70B-instruct as this model powers complex conversations with superior contextual understanding, reasoning and text generation

-Whats Next?
-Career guide Assist
+There is a wide scope to implement many things in the education field and we dream to expand this further as a **Career guide Assistant** :
 - Tool to provide student with the list of universities based on the scroring pattern in practice tests.
 - Tool to provide information of what it takes to get into university of choice.
 - Tool to provide feature for student to navigate through the different options available and also highlight the chances of getting through based on university statistics and student performance.

-More detail is available in our [description document](./docs/DESCRIPTION.md).

 ## Technology implementation